horarodriguezz/virtualize-it/README.md

 ## Caveats

-- All three components require a consistent key for each item, don't use the index from the map function.
-If your data doesn't have a unique identifier, you can generate one using a library like `uuid` or `nanoid`.
-Just map the data before passing it to the component.
 - The calculated size of the `DynamicList` is not "fully" dynamic.
 The component needs the user to supply a function that returns the size of each item based on the index.
 This is because calculating the height/width of each item automatically requires rendering them off-screen, which can be inefficient for large datasets.